patroclus1/Ex-Fun-Game_Alpha/README.md

 	With the spare time i have for development i just wanted to go through the full cycle of developing a game.

+## P.S.
+	As a post-release goal i plan to refactor the code.
+	Because of the time limit of the jam i didn`t put enough effort writing
+	a clean reusable code.
+So
+	follow this repo to see
+	refactoring
+	results